JuliaTorrejon/juliatorrejon/docs/portfolio.md

 # Portfolio

-## Automated Selenium Testing with Browserstack
+### Automated Testing using Selenium and Browserstack

 I created various Python scripts for [open source](https://gitlab.developers.cam.ac.uk/) projects using Selenium in order to test that the functionalities expected work in the different desktop browsers using BrowserStack.